Special Events

 Online and in person at Littlemore Village Hall, Oxford

 The day will include periods of sitting and walking meditation, meditation instructions, dharma reflections and some time for questions.
 There will be a lunch break of about 1 hour.
 The day will mainly be in silence.
+The retreat is suitable for beginners as well as those with experience of meditation practice.
+We ask that you commit to staying for the full day.

 This event is organised by Oxford Insight Meditation.
 If you have queries regarding this particular retreat, please contact Oxford Insight direct.